-DHS Extends Special Student Relief Employment Benefits for F-1 International Students from Cameroon
+DHS Extends Special Student Relief Employment Benefits for F-1 International Students from Syria

-On Oct.
-6, 2023, the U.S. Department of Homeland Security (DHS) posted a notice in the Federal Register that provides Special Student Relief (SSR) employment benefits for F-1 nonimmigrant students from Cameroon who are experiencing severe economic hardship as a result of emergent circumstances in their country of citizenship.
-This notice extends relief from Dec.
-8, 2023, through June 7, 2025, for eligible Cameroonian students.
+On Jan.
+29, 2024, the U.S. Department of Homeland Security (DHS) posted a notice in the Federal Register that provides Special Student Relief (SSR) employment benefits for F-1 nonimmigrant students from Syria who are experiencing severe economic hardship as a result of the current armed conflict and current humanitarian crisis in Syria.
+This notice extends relief from April 1, 2024, through Sept.
+30, 2025, for eligible Syrian students.

 SSR is the suspension of certain regulatory requirements by the secretary of the U.S. Department of Homeland Security (DHS) for an F‑1 student from parts of the world that are experiencing emergent circumstances.
 Regulatory requirements that may be suspended or altered for an F-1 student include duration of status, full course of study and off-campus employment eligibility.

 SSR applies when emergent circumstances occur.
 Emergent circumstances are world events that affect F-1 students from a particular region and create significant financial hardships, such as but not limited to:

 - Wars and military conflicts.